-I requested Aalma Edwards(Finanical Blogger) to analyze and present a case study on Forex trading in India and its legality in India.
+I requested Aalma Edwards(Finanical Blogger) to analyze and present a case study on Overseas Forex trading from India and its legality in India.
 Here is her first guest report over forex trading in india.

 In India, Foreign Exchange or Forex trading is not allowed.
 If someone is found trading Forex instruments on the forex market by the Reserve Bank of India’s representatives, he/she is immediatelycharged of violation of law.
 Hence it is legally a crime to involve in Forex trading and the chargesof the crime areimprisonmentin jail in this country.
 Theoffence is considered immense, the prediction of intensity can be deduced from this fact that it has been labeled to be non-bailable.